Schedule Appointment

 3. Qi and Blood stagnation in the Gallbladder channel — lateral hip pain (greater trochanteric pain syndrome) classically involves stagnation in the Gallbladder channel, which runs directly over the greater trochanter.
 Treatment targets GB channel points in the hip and lateral thigh to move Qi and Blood, relieve the stagnation and reduce the local tendinopathic pain

-4. Liver Qi stagnation with Damp-Heat — in younger, more active patients with FAI or inflammatory hip conditions, a pattern of Liver Qi stagnation with Damp-Heat accumulation in the hip joint is frequently present, producing sharper pain, restricted movement and local warmth
+4. Liver Qi stagnation with Damp-Heat — in younger, more active patients with FAI or inflammatory hip conditions, a pattern of Liver Qi stagnation with Damp-Heat accumulation in the hip joint is frequently present, producing sharper pain, restricted movement and local warmth; treatment clears damp-heat from the Gallbladder channel and moves Liver qi to restore smooth circulation

 5. Acupuncture for hip pain